Bishal44/ML_ex3/README.md

 - Model trained using LSTM32 with 20 epochs
 - Single layer model using LSTM64 with 20 epochs; training_time: 00:07:09 - LSTM64.ipynb
 - Model trained using LSTM64 with 20 epochs
-- Model trained using LSTM128 with 20 epochs
+- Single layer model using LSTM128 with 20 epochs; training_time: 00:12:15 - Single_layer_LSTM128_20epochs.ipynb
 - Model trained using Epoch32 with 20 epochs
 - Model trained using Multilayer LSTM32 with 20 epochs
 - Multi-layer model using LSTM64 with 20 epochs; training_time: 00:09:33 - MultiLayer_LSTM64_20epochs.ipynb